 - the appointment and removal of directors.

 A company can either draft a constitution or use the Replaceable Rules in the Act.
 Replaceable Rules apply where a constitution has not been drafted for the company.
 Alternatively, it can do both.
-However, if a company relies on the Act, their internal governance systems are automatically current and up to date.
+However, if a company relies on the Act, its internal governance systems are automatically current and up to date.

 Directors and Secretary